-Every Capital One card offers car rental insurance.
+Every Capital One card offers this perk.
 Coverage is usually secondary, so it applies after your personal car insurance.
 Depending on whether your card is a Visa or Mastercard, coverage may be primary in international destinations or if you don’t have personal auto insurance.

 If your card is a Visa, you’ll receive coverage up to the actual cash value of most vehicles.
 If it’s a Mastercard, you’ll receive coverage on vehicles with MSRPs up to $50,000.

 Just one Barclaycard credit card offers car rental insurance as of this writing: the AAdvantage® Aviator® Red World Elite Mastercard®.
 With that said, you might receive the benefit on other cards depending on the card network.

 American Express car rental insurance